nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given tutor/student information is already exist in the list

     * 1a1.
-AddressBook shows an error message.
+EZManage shows an error message.

   Use case ends.